pjgg/Go-Option/README.md

 -------
 Returns this option if present and math with the given predicate, otherwise returns None

-There are some predicates available, you could find them under file [option/predicates.go](option/predicates.go) but you could develop your own ones.
+There are some predicates available.
+Have a look file [option/predicates.go](option/predicates.go) but you could develop your own ones.
 Just follow this signature

 `type Predicate func(interface{}) bool
 `